Refunds

 }

 - An email to the customer that confirms the refund and contains a credit note.
-For more information, see Communicate with Customers.
+For more information, see Handle refunds.

 - A PartialRefundNotification to the endpoint of your choice, which you can use to update the transactional data in your internal system.
-For more information, see Notification Guide.
+For more information, see Notifications

 Refund Amount for Item